 What Are Website Design Fundamental Principles?

-A website’s design fundamentals are foundational elements that web designers must follow.
+A website’s design fundamentals are foundational elements that designers must follow.
 Designers call these fundamentals by different terms; however, the true essence of each element remains the same.

 Following are the 9 fundamentals of web design to keep in mind.